Digital Marketing, SEO, SEM

 Google’s Quality Score is a ranking the search engine applies to keywords to improve the quality and relevancy of its ads and enhance user experience.
-It’s a diagnostic tool for advertisers that indicates how relevant an ad and its associated landing page are in relation to what users search.
-The score is represented on a scale from 1 to 10, with 1 being the lowest and 10 being the highest.
+It’s a diagnostic tool for advertisers that indicates how relevant an ad and its associated landing page are to what users search.
+The score is represented on a scale from 1 to 10, with one being the lowest and ten being the highest.

 Why does it matter?
 Because the higher your Quality Score is, the lower your pay per click will be in the auction and the better your ad position will be.

 To access your score, navigate to ‘Search Keywords’ and modify columns to include Quality Score.
-When you’re assessing your performance, include historical Quality Score for the reporting period (see example).
-You can compare period on period and see the score changes over a certain time.
+When assessing your performance, include a historical Quality Score for the reporting period (see example).
+You can compare period on period and see the score changes over time.
 In addition, you can manipulate date ranges to see if there is any valuable historical information.

 How Does It Work?